 The Museum of Drugs is an internationally renowned leading authority on the history of substance use.
-With a growing collection of artifacts, which describe the historical context of human relations with psychoactive substance, the Museum acts a a resource to academics, researchers, writers, students, the television and film industry and the wider public.
-In addition, we have supported the promotion of a range of media and resources, and provided presentations and lectures on the subject of substance use history and legislation.
+With a growing collection of artifacts, which describe the historical context of human relations with psychoactive substance, the Museum acts a a resource to academics, researchers, writers, students, the television and film industry and the general public.
+In addition, we have supported the promotion of a range of media and resources, delivered training on current drugs policy within the context of the historical narrative, and provided presentations and lectures on the subject of substance use history and legislation.

 Biography of Museum Directors

 The Museum of Drugs, Company Number 09248082, was established in 2008 by the following founding members, in order to explore the hidden history of human relationships with psychoactive substances:

 Ben Curran - Curator